Availity/sdk-js/packages/api-core/README.md

 # api-core

-A package providing a base API class as well as several API resources for common to Availity.
+A package providing a base API class as well as several API resources for help in developing against the Availity Rest API.

 ## AvApi

 `AvApi` is a lightweight class that wraps a provided http service with helper functions designed for Availity's REST API.

-Such as:
+### Features
 * Automatic polling of restful endpoints with timeouts
 * Simple URI builder for API resources
 * Life-cycle hooks into HTTP calls for GET, PUT, POST, and DELETE